amirkour/reacting-next/README.md

 ### Tagging/Pushing to aws

+These steps were ripped-off of the push commands/instructions from AWS ECR

 1. use snippet awsecr 1 (w/o a space) - this will "retrieve an authentication token and authenticate your Docker client to your registry."
 Use the AWS CLI
 2. build the image you wanna deploy